 Judge Garcia served as a virtual visitor to Duke Law School in March 2021.
 As part of his residency, Judge Garcia joined a course taught by Professor Sara Beale, met with students in the Latin American Law Students Association (LALSA), and joined Professor David F. Levi, director of the Bolch Judicial Institute, for a lunch-hour conversation with students.
 A recording of their conversation will be released as an episode of the Judgment Calls podcast.

 U.S. Court of Appeals for the Ninth Circuit

 Judge Nguyen served as a virtual visitor to Duke Law School in February 2021.
-As part of her residency, she will attend a course taught by Professor Sara Beale, meet with students in the Asian Pacific American Student Law Association, and join Professor David F. Levi, director of the Bolch Judicial Institute, for a lunch hour discussion about her career and time on the bench.
+As part of her residency, she attended a course taught by Professor Sara Beale, met with students in the Asian Pacific American Student Law Association, and joined Professor David F. Levi, director of the Bolch Judicial Institute, for a lunch hour discussion about her career and time on the bench.